-So, here are 50 pieces of motivation, kind words and awesome designs to get you out of your slump and raring to go.
+Read on for 50 pieces of motivation and awesome designs to get you out of your slump and raring to go.

 A lot of motivational posters tell you to balance work and play, but as this beautiful illustrated quote by Shauna Lynn Panczyszyn notes, why should work and play be separate at all?
 Executed on a tricky medium (chalkboards) with an even trickier tool (chalk) and with no help of undo buttons, Shauna Lynn Panczyszyn combines stunning letterforms with simple and beautiful illustrative elements to create a design that brings life to Mary Oliver’s words.

 Sometimes it’s nice to just be greeted with a few nice words in the morning, and maybe a few flowers too.
-This typographical piece from one of “Canva’s featured artists (and self-taught designer) Antonio Rodrigues Jr. originally began as a series of greeting cards but has since been featured in galleries and all across the internet.
+This typographical piece from Antonio Rodrigues Jr. originally began as a series of greeting cards but has since been featured in galleries and all across the internet.
 The design combines bold type with beautiful graphic elements, creating a strong sense of depth and a truly inviting and uplifting design.

 When the going gets tough, the tough get going.
 Stay motivated to stay tough and keep going with this intricate and detailed typographic piece from Like Minded Studio.
 Part of a series of other amazing typographic posters and cards, this design uses extremely detailed illustrative elements and a simple but effective palette to create a well-balanced and eye-catching design that certainly does not look easy.